 Klatch - Personal belongings Br.

 Last Call - The last visit of the season to a base by a ship.
 The departure of last call takes with it people who have been in Antarctica for up to 30 months and heralds the start of winter with no physical contact with the outside world for up to 11 months depending on where the base is.
+A time of excitement tinged with trepidation.
 Br

 Lurker - That unknown something found at the bottom of an un-washed grumble bucket (coffee/tea cup).
 Br